 - plenty of nappies and a nappy bag

-- wraps – really big cotton or muslin ones are best
+- wraps – big cotton or muslin ones are best

-- clothes for dressing your newborn – most full-term babies can wear size 000, and 100% cotton or fine wool is best next to baby’s skin
+- clothes for dressing your newborn – most full-term babies can wear size 000, and 100% cotton is best next to baby’s skin

 - daily care essentials – baby wash (non-soap is best), cream for baby’s bottom, sorbolene cream for dry skin and a thermometer.